Successful leaders must have certain soft skills to ensure the success of the organization.

 Without these essentials, you cannot establish a strong understanding of your audience.

 4. Appreciate the Services of Your Team Members

 Team members need to be recognized at every step.

-As a leader, you must motivate your employees with regular word of appreciation or a reward.
+As a leader, you must motivate your employees with regular words of appreciation or a reward.
 A worker feels neglected without appreciation.